carpentries-incubator/medical-image-processing/episodes/pathology.md

 ```

 When we printed the properties we can see we are dealing with a tiled slide because we have properties like levels and tile height and width.
-These may not be the only properties we care about.
+We can observe here we have nine levels in this specific image file, and see tile heights and widths are often 256 n this specific file but actual heights and widths very per level.
+These properties may not be the only properties we care about.
 We most likely may care about mapping this image back to real world sizes.
 We have a property that tells us the microns per pixel.
 Let's look:

 ```python
 print("Pixel size of X in um is:", slide_in_props['openslide.mpp-x'])